bruceravel/demeter/documentation/Athena/process/merge.rst

    :width: 65%
    :align: center

-   The contents of the Merge menu, showing the various ways that data can merged.
+   The contents of the :guilabel:`Merge` menu, showing the various ways that data can merged.

 After a merge is made, a plot is displayed showing the merge in some manner.
 The type of merge plot is controled by the